timosalm/tap-spring-developer-workshop/workshop/content/exercises/graalvm.md

 clear: true
 ```

-Have a closer look at the CPU and memory consumption of the `user-container` and remember them for later reference.
+Have a closer look at the CPU and memory consumption of the **`workload` container** and remember them for later reference.
 ```terminal:execute
 command: kubectl top pods -l serving.knative.dev/service=product-service --containers
 clear: true